d-fathi/pyams_lib/docs/Donate.rst

 Support this project
 ====================

 For more support and help for this project?
-In order to develop PyAMS, you can donate to my patron account:
+In order to develop PyAMS library, you can donate to my "ko-fi" account: `<https://ko-fi.com/pyams/>`_